aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/02-permissions/index.md

 ```

 Calling the `use()` function inside requires the caller to have the `USE_PERMISSION_ID` permission.
 Now, you want to make this service available to every user without uploading a new contract or requiring every user to ask for the permission.
-By granting the `USE_PERMISSION_ID` to `_who: ANY_ADDR` on the contract `_where: serviceAddr` to a condition, you can allow everyone to use it and add more conditions to it.
-If you later on decide to make it permissioned again, you can revoke the permission to `ANY_ADDR`.
+By granting the `USE_PERMISSION_ID` to `_who: ANY_ADDR` on the contract `_where: serviceAddr` you allow everyone to call the `use()` function and you can add more conditions to it.
+If you later on decide that you want to be more selective about who is allowed to call it, you can revoke the permission to `ANY_ADDR`.

 Granting a permission with `_where: ANY_ADDR` to a condition has the effect that is granted on every contract.
 This is useful if you want to give an address `_who` permission over a large set of contracts that would be too costly or too much work to be granted on a per-contract basis.
 Imagine, for example, that many instances of the `Service` contract exist, and a user should have the permission to use all of them.
 By granting the `USE_PERMISSION_ID` with `_where: ANY_ADDR`, to some user `_who: userAddr`, the user has access to all of them.
 If this should not be possible anymore, you can later revoke the permission.

 However, some restrictions apply.
-For security reasons, aragonOS does not allow you to use both, `_where: ANY_ADDR` and `_who: ANY_ADDR` in the same permission.
+For security reasons, aragonOSx does not allow you to use both, `_where: ANY_ADDR` and `_who: ANY_ADDR` in the same permission.
 Furthermore, the permission IDs of [permissions native to the `DAO` Contract](#permissions-native-to-the-dao-contract) cannot be used.

 ### Permissions Native to the `DAO` Contract